JackDca/Mailpilewiki/PasswordRecovery.md

 Most people know how to keep small, valuable pieces of paper safe.
 As such, hard-copy printouts are suitable storage locations for recovery codes.

+A hard copy is also a suitable place to print recovery instructions, including a list of which storage nodes are in use for a given secret.

 Downsides: Manual labour during preparation.
 Recovery may be tedious and error prone for complex recovery codes.

+Note: This is a sufficiently onerous procedure for most users (making a hard copy and placing it in safe storage) that it may be better use of the effort involved to treat hard copies as full backups rather than single nodes of a shared scheme.

 #### Storage: Friends' and colleagues' computers